EPFL-LCSB/pytfa/README.md

 The resulting HTML files are located in `work/pytfa/doc/_build`.

 ## Testing the code

+We recommand using the [Docker container](https://github.com/EPFL-LCSB/pytfa/tree/master/docker) for testing the code, as it comes with everything bundled.

 Install [pytest](https://docs.pytest.org/en/latest/) if you don't already have it (`pip install pytest`, already included in the container), then start the